run2bizdocs/docs-1/en-us/docs/faq.md

     - Running - While reading the inventory, the IC is in this status.

 ???
 Question "What is the meaning of each privacy a knowledge can have in the knowledge base?"

     - Public: all users with access to the Knowledge Portal have access, regardless of whether they have access to the knowledge folder.
     - Confidential: only author and approver can view knowledge.
     - Internal: only people with permission in the knowledge folder can view.

 ???
-Question "What is the type of permission for the Logdados table backup folder?"
-    The folder permissions must be to read and write for the JBoss user.
+Question "Is it possible to version knowledge in the knowledge management?"

+    To version a knowledge, open one in the knowledge management interface, click on edit in the knowledge information screen and then on "Version".
+It's also possible to "Archive the previous version" of the knowledge

 ???
+Question "What permissions are necessary on the destination folder of the Logdata table backup?"

+    The permissions on the folder must be read and write to the user that JBoss uses.

+???
 Question "When does data synchronization occur with LDAP?"

     The system synchronizes the credential data of its users with LDAP in three different situations:

     1. On application activation, usually in sequence to the product version update procedure;
     2. When the user logs in (access to the system with its login and password), then the system automatically checks the user's authentication and permission;
     3. In the LDAP Configuration menu option, when the user clicks its 'Synchronize' link.

 ???
 Question "When is removed the data from the Logdata table?"

     The backup routine of the LogData table removes the data from the table and saves it to a file, that is, the table becomes clean after processing.

-???
-Question "When is the Logdata table Information deleted?"
-    The LogData tab daily backup routine clear the tab's data and saves as a file, that is, the tab is cleared after the processing.

 ???
 Question "Why are the schedules created by the tool different from the current time?"

     SCENARIO
     1. When creating a ticket, the time is different from the actual time, alternating between 1 (one) and 3 (three) hours of delay or advance.

     WHAT TO CHECK
     1. Postgresql database configuration file:
     Postgresql.conf
     timezone = 'BRAZIL/EAST'
     2. On the container cloud:
     Setting timezone on the operating system.
     3.Setting up the TimeZone on the JRE: https://docs.oracle.com/javase/9/troubleshoot/time-zone-settings-jre.htm#JSTGD362

 ???
 Question "Why in some reports does the same request appear more than once?"

     In some reports such as "Report Incidents / Service Requests - Detailed", both in pdf format and in xls format, the same request may exist more than once, however they are distinct details because it deals with each step of the request, so each time it "repeats" is because it changes the task, or the responsible, or the phase, or the situation, or the group solver or the final hour of service.

     In other reports, such as the "Report Incidents / Service Requests", there is no detail of the request according to the activities and therefore the request is not shown more than once.

 ???
 Question "Why is the result 'Empty Report' when generating the reportQuantitativeControlPercentual when selecting in the filter the situation 'in progress' and the 'solver group'?"

     This is not an error, the solver group field is populated only when the request is terminated, this causes to only brings results to situations such as "Closed", incompatible with what is being requested / reported in the filters.

 ???
 Question "Why will service request numbering not always follow a strict / perfect sequential order on the service request screen or in some reports?"

     Both the Service Request screen and some reports (such as "Quality of Service - SLA"), the ordering of the number of requests follows an increasing sequential order, except when:

     1. The reports group the data by some special criteria (eg, by SLA, which is what happens in the case of the report "Quality of Service - SLA")